KSorte/programming_vault/leetcode_solutions/README.md

 Leetcode 100, 104, 110, 226, 543 and 572 - Easy leetcodes from the `Trees` section.
 An excellent set of problems for understanding
 binary tree traversal and most importantly RECURSION.
 Each of these problems hinge on a single trick.
 Some form of bfs or dfs The latter gives a rich understanding of recursion.
 Very very important set of problems.

+Leetcode 235 Lowest Common Ancestor in BST - the key thing to understand is that the BST is valid.
+This helps in understanding that nullptr errors wont occur.

 Leetcode 200 Number of Islands is a very important problem asked in many coding rounds.
 It is solved with both DFS and BFS.
 Must read for understanding these two searches properly.